The Hardest ISEE Verbal Problem

 D) metropolis

-Before we go into exactly why so many kids were stumped, let’s look at how they were stumped.
-It turns out that a whopping 62 percent of kids selected D) metropolis as their answer, while 15 percent selected A) asylum and 16 percent selected C) monarch.
-So each wrong answer received many more bites than the correct one.
+Before we go into exactly why so many students were stumped, let’s look at how they were stumped.
+It turns out that a whopping 62% of testers selected D) metropolis as their answer, while 15% selected A) asylum, and 16% selected C) monarch.
+As you can see, each incorrect answer received far more bites than the correct one.

-The process of elimination is your best friend with this type of question.
-When you see a word like “contrasts,” “although,” or “but,” you should usually begin looking for words that would describe the opposite of other thoughts in the sentence.
-There should be an imaginary red flag when you see a word that actually describes the part of the sentence covered by those contrary words—this word may be there to trick you.
+- Process of elimination is your best friend with this type of question.
+When you see words such as “contrasts,” “although,” or “but,” you should typically look for words that would describe the opposite of other thoughts in the sentence.
+An imaginary red flag should wave in your head when you spot a word that actually describes the part of the sentence covered by those contrary words—this answer choice is probably there to trick you.

-Once you’ve eliminated words that won’t work (like metropolis in this example), you need to read through the sentence with your word included.
+- Once you’ve eliminated words that definitely won’t work (like metropolis in this example), you need to re-read the sentence with your word included.
 Does it make sense?
 Are there any contradictions?
-If not, you’ve probably nailed it.
+If not, you’ve probably nailed it!

 In the case of this problem, many middle schoolers may be less sure of the word asylum.
 However, many may know the word monarch from studying history in school.
 Even if a student can only eliminate two answer choices, they will have significantly raised their likelihood of selecting the correct answer.
 In this problem, if a student pays attention and knows the word metropolis, they will have saved themselves from the most tempting of wrong answers.